Documentation

 • After 5 minutes, the cache is considered stale.

-• maxAge: 0 - The 0 value would disable caching entirely.
+• maxAge: 0 - A value of 0 disables caching entirely.

-staleWhileRevalidate: 60Refers to the time of stale cache can be used while new data fetches in the background.
+staleWhileRevalidate: 60Defines how long stale cached data can be used while new data is fetched in the background.

-• After the initial 5 minutes (when maxAge expires), stale cached data can still be served for up to 1 extra minute (60 seconds) while the system fetches fresh data in the background.
+• After the initial 5 minutes (when maxAge is reached), stale cached data can still be served for up to one extra minute (60 seconds) while the system fetches fresh data in the background.

 • This ensures users see slightly older data (for 1 minute maximum) instead of waiting for a full reload.

 This configuration creates a tiered caching system that balances immediate performance with data freshness.
-See in the table below what happens over time:
+The table below illustrates what happens over time:

 ObjectCache stateBehavior